PSST-Challenge/PSST-Challenge.github.io/docs/join.md

 ### Access to the data
 We've created a unique data set for phonemic ASR, derived from the recordings in the English AphasiaBank—for the challenge.
 Please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScwAC3j7NQ2giyFSjrNen6NhmSbnHqdxS915ftZDBRi2SHQtQ/viewform) to gain access to the data.

+#### Notes on Usage

+All users of this dataset must follow the appropriate AphasiaBank protocols for data management, and is intended for use solely as part of the PSST challenge.
+It must not be re-distributed, shared, or repurposed without permission.

+Furthermore, we ask that users of this dataset cite both us and AphasiaBank in any resulting publications, as follows:

+1. Macwhinney, B., Fromm, D., Forbes, M., & Holland, A. (2011).
+AphasiaBank: Methods for Studying Discourse.
+Aphasiology, 25(11), 1286–1307. https://doi.org/10.1080/02687038.2011.589893
+2. Gale, R., Fleegle, M., Bedrick, S., & Fergadiotis, G. (2022).
+[Dataset and tools for the PSST Challenge on Post-Stroke Speech Transcription](https://github.com/PSST-Challenge/psstdata) (Version 1.0.0) [Data set]. https://doi.org/10.5281/zenodo.6326002

 ### A quick look at the data